imbs-hl/fuseMLR/README.md

     ##    geneexpr proteinexpr methylation  meta_layer
     ##  0.12551583  0.13679344  0.06749516  0.09629256

+Note that our example is based on simulated data for usage illustration;
+only one run is not enough to appreciate the performances of our models.

 © 2024 Institute of Medical Biometry and Statistics (IMBS).
 All rights reserved.